-Mechanical Circulatory Support (MCS) devices have gained an increasingly important, life-saving role in the long-term treatment of end-stage heart failure patients [1]-[3].
+Mechanical circulatory support (MCS) devices have gained an increasingly important, life-saving role in the long-term treatment of end-stage heart failure patients [1], [2], [3].
 In fact, with the constantly rising number of patients, expected to exceed 70 millions by 2030 [4], the demand for heart transplantations exceeds the number of available donor organs [5], [6].
-Among the MCS devices of most success, Left Ventricular Assist Devices (LVADs) and Total Artificial Hearts (TAHs) have been developed, some of which are clinically available for long-term implantation.
+Among the MCS devices of most success, left ventricular assist devices and total artificial hearts (TAHs) have been developed, some of which are clinically available for long-term implantation.
 These devices are ultimately blood pumps, differing in pumping principles and designs.
 What they have in common is that, in order to operate properly, they inevitably need feedback control.
 For rotary blood pumps, for instance, the angular speed of the impeller needs to be controlled to guarantee a specified flow rate [7], [8].
 Similarly, some positive displacement blood pumps make use of a controlled linear motion to push the blood into circulation [9], [10].
 Finally, the most advanced blood pumps featuring active magnetic bearings strictly rely on stable position control of the levitated impeller [11], [12].
 MCS devices have dedicated power and control units that include a battery pack (typically with more than a single battery) for power supply.
 They are used not only to maintain the operating conditions of the pump, but also for monitoring, fault detection, and alarm raising.
-For implantable devices, the units are extra-corporeal and connected via a percutaneous driveline, although the use of trans-cutaneous energy transfer systems has risen increased interest in recent years [13].
-In this context, the novel implantable TAH ShuttlePump (cf. Fig. 1 (a)) is an eloquent example of the importance of feedback control in enabling blood pumping operation.
-The ShuttlePump is currently under development in a research collaboration between Charité Berlin, the Medical University of Vienna and the Power Electronic Systems Laboratory of ETH Zurich [14]-[17].
-The key peculiarity of this device resides in its pumping principle, which requires only one moving part to provide a pulsatile, physiological blood flow.
-In contrast, pulsatile-flow blood pumps typically feature mechanical valves or membranes, which are not only prone to
+For implantable devices, the units are extracorporeal

-FIGURE 1. (a) Prototype of the Linear-Rotary Actuator (LiRA) for the implantable Total Artificial Heart (TAH) ShuttlePump, including the LiRA stator, PCB-based eddy-current position sensors, compact inverter/control unit and moving piston with embedded Permanent Magnets (PMs) and copper sensor targets. (b) Operating principle of the ShuttlePump.
+FIGURE 1. (a) Prototype of the linear-rotary actuator (LiRA) for the implantable TAH ShuttlePump, including the LiRA stator, PCB-based eddy-current position sensors, compact inverter/control unit and moving piston with embedded permanent magnets (PMs) and copper sensor targets. (b) Operating principle of the ShuttlePump.
 The piston continuously rotates around the z-axis, controlling opening/closing of the inlets/outlets and establishing a hydrodynamic journal bearing.
 During the left systole (stages 1 and 2), the piston translates along the positive z-axis, pushing the blood in the left chamber out while the right chamber fills up.
 During the right systole (stages 3 and 4), the translation direction is reversed, as well as the chambers being emptied/filled up.